 London-based design studio Ananas Anam have found a way of transforming pineapple waste into a sustainable vegan textile which can be used for fashion and manufacturing furnishings.

 The PETA approved material called Piñatex, is a non-woven substrate which can be used as an alternative to leather without causing environmental harm.
-Each year, approximately 13 million tonnes of vegetative waste is produced from the global pineapple agricultural sector and Ananas Anam believes that by using the waste from the top 10 countries growing pineapples, they could replace over 50% of global leather without causing environmental harm.
+Each year, approximately 13 million tonnes of vegetative waste is produced from the global pineapple agricultural sector and Ananas Anam believes that by using the waste from the top 10 countries growing pineapples, they could replace over 50% of global leather.

 The leaves of the plant are processed to extract the fibre which is then manufactured into the substrate.
-After this, the substrate is shipped to Spain where it is transformed into Piñatex by combining 80% PALF (pineapple leaf fibre) and 20% PLA (polylactic acid- a thermoplastic polymer).
-The range of dyes used to transform Piñatex into colourful and metallic textiles (pictured) are GOTS approved and the resins comply with AFIRM standards.
-The combination of materials makes the product biodegradable, although the resins are petroleum-based and ongoing research is being undertaken to investigate the development of biodegradable resins which will take Piñatex to the forefront of material sustainability.
+After this, the substrate is shipped to Spain where it is constructed into Piñatex by combining 80% PALF (pineapple leaf fibre) and 20% PLA (polylactic acid- a thermoplastic polymer).
+The range of dyes used to transform Piñatex into the colourful and metallic textiles (pictured) are GOTS approved and the resins comply with AFIRM standards.
+As the resins are petroleum-based, research is currently being undertaken to develop biodegradable resins which will take Piñatex to the forefront of material sustainability.

 To view more about Piñatex visit Ananas Anam's website.